Rmanamr/CMD-is-power-of-2-bitwise-Java/README.md

 # is-power-of-2-bitwise-java
-Check wheteher if the input number is a power of 2 or not, using bitwise operations
+Check wheteher the input number is a power of 2 or not, using bitwise operations